soft9000/DoctorQuote/DoctorQuote32/README.md

 To run on every version of Windows ever created, as well as Linux, simply:

 1.)
 Download the zip archive

 2.)
-Un-zip the archive to a new folder.
+Un-zip the archive to a new folder

 3.)
 Change directory to the new folder and

 4.)
 Run DoctorQuote.exe from that new folder, as well!